Skip to content

 SQL Translation Methodology

-The current implementation supported by this tool is to be able to migrate
+The current implementation supported by this tool enables migration of:

 • ksqlDB to Flink SQL

-The approch use LLM agents.
-This document covers the methodology, setup, and usage of the shift_left tool for automated SQL migrations.
+The approach uses LLM agents.
+This document covers the methodology, setup, usage of the shift_left tool for automated SQL migrations, and how to extend it to get better results.

-The core idea, is to leverage LLM to understand the source SQL semantics and translate it to Flink SQL.
+The core idea is to leverage LLMs to understand the source SQL semantics and translate them to Flink SQL.

 Migration Context

-As described in the introduction, at the high level, data engineers need to take a source project, define a new Flink project, perform migrations, run Flink statement deployments, manage pipeline and write and execute tests:
+As described in the introduction, at a high level, data engineers need to take a source project, define a new Flink project, perform migrations, run Flink statement deployments, manage pipelines, and write and execute tests:

 Shift Left project system context

-For automatic migration, LLM alone might not be sufficient to address complex translations in an automated process.
+For automatic migration, LLMs alone might not be sufficient to address complex translations in an automated process.
 Agents help by specializing in specific steps with feedback loops and retries.

 Complexity of language translation

-For any programming language translation, we need to start with a corpus of code source.
-It can be done programmatically from the source language, then for each generated code, implement the semantically equivalent Flink SQL counterparts.
+For any programming language translation, we need to start with a corpus of source code.
+This can be done programmatically from the source language, then for each generated code, implement the semantically equivalent Flink SQL counterparts.

-The goal of the corpus creation is to identify common ksqlDB or Spark SQL constructs (joins, aggregations, window functions, UDFs, etc.), then manually translate a smaller, diverse set of queries to establish translation rules.
-Then using these rules, we can generate permutations and variations of queries.
+The goal of corpus creation is to identify common ksqlDB or Spark SQL constructs (joins, aggregations, window functions, UDFs, etc.), then manually translate a smaller, diverse set of queries to establish translation rules.
+Using these rules, we can generate permutations and variations of queries.
 It is crucial to test the generated Flink SQL against a test dataset to ensure semantic equivalence.

-Build a query pair to represent the source to target set as corpus.
+Build query pairs to represent the source-to-target set as a corpus.
 For each query pair, include the relevant table schemas.
 This is vital for the LLM to understand data types, column names, and relationships.
-It is not recommended to have different prompts for different part of a SQL, as the LLM strength comes from the entire context.
-But still there will be problem for sql scripts that have a lot of line of code, as a 200+ lines script will reach thousand of tokens.
+It is not recommended to have different prompts for different parts of a SQL statement, as the LLM's strength comes from the entire context.
+However, there will still be problems for SQL scripts that have many lines of code, as a 200+ line script will reach thousands of tokens.

 To improve result accuracy, it is possible to use Supervised Fine-tuning techniques: